IBM/cpdctl/README_command_reference.md

 `--description` (string)
 :   A description of the resource.

+    The maximum length is `1000` characters.

 `--tags` ([]string)
 :   A list of tags for this resource.

+    The maximum length is `64` items.

 `--custom` (generic map)
 :   User defined properties specified as key-value pairs.